Hoblovski/MiniML/README.md

 But dynamic languages saves me a lot of code (see `ast.py` and `astnodes.py` for how I avoid AST boilerplates).

 The interpreter is so slow...
 Maybe somewhere in python a careless list operation is taking O(n^2) time?

+Desugaring might be good for mathematicians but not for a working compiler.
+This is why we put patmat after namer/typer even though it could be before as a desugaring pass.

+De brujin form is very unstable.
+Even if necessary, delay the conversion into it.

 # Reference
 * [RSECD](https://github.com/Hoblovski/RSECD-interp)